Machinima was a former content creation and delivery network focused on publishing gaming-related videos.

 Back in 1997, he co-founded Strange Company, the video production studio that was behind the Quake Done Quick series.

 In January 2000, after being fully engrained in the movement, Hancock registered and launched Machinima.com.
-The website allowed other creators to upload their work.
+The website allowed other creators to upload their own work.

 Funnily enough, Hancock had misspelled the name since machinima was originally referred to as machinema.
 However, Hancock stuck to the name because he and his Strange Company co-founder Anthony Bailey both enjoyed anime and thought it would act as a clever reference.